 Dr. Roger N. Casey Bio

-A professor of English, Dr. Casey teaches courses in media, popular culture, drama, and leadership.
-He has spoken internationally to hundreds of organizations and authored numerous articles and the book, Textual Vehicles: The Automobile in American Literature.
+Dr. Casey teaches courses in media, popular culture, drama, and leadership.
+He has spoken internationally to hundreds of groups and authored numerous articles and the book, Textual Vehicles: The Automobile in American Literature.
 His cultural analysis has appeared in The New York Times, Forbes, The Chronicle of Philanthropy, USA Today, and on CNN, ABC, and CBS.
-He appears regularly on Baltimore’s WYPR.
-Roger’s current scholarship addresses both generational issues and social media in higher education.
-A Kellogg Fellow, Roger has traveled to nearly eighty countries, studying the role of vision in creating diverse communities.
+His current scholarship addresses both generational issues and social media in higher education.
+A Kellogg Fellow, Roger has traveled to nearly 90 countries, studying the role of vision in creating diverse communities.

 A Phi Beta Kappan and first-generation college graduate, President Casey holds an M.A. and a Ph.D. in English from Florida State University and a B.A. from Furman University in his native South Carolina.
-From 2000-10, he served as Provost & Vice President for Academic Affairs and Birmingham-Southern College in Alabama as an Associate Dean and professor.
+He previously served Rollins College in Florida as Provost & Vice President for Academic Affairs and Birmingham-Southern College in Alabama as an Associate Dean and professor.
 He received Distinguished Teaching awards from Birmingham-Southern and Florida State, was a nominee for the Carnegie National Professor of the Year, and was awarded the Decoration of Honor by Rollins.